xuankimtran/docs-1/pages/katalon-studio/docs/bdd-samples.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/BDD-sample-prj/KS-BDD-operations-test-cases.png" width="60%" alt="Test cases">

-There are four test cases representing four different operations: substraction(-), addition(+), division(÷) and multiplication(x).
+There are four test cases representing four different operations: subtraction (-), addition (+), division (÷) and multiplication (x).
 These four test cases have the same main flow.

 Here we will describe the main flow in the test case **Verify Minus**.
-This test case performs substration operations with the given numbers.
+This test case performs subtraction operations with the given numbers.

 The test case **Verify Minus** executes the `Minus.feature` file in the following steps:

 - The `Given` step calls the test case **The Calculator page is loaded successfully**.
 This test case opens the react calculator.
 - The `When` step calls the test case **Minus number**.
 This test case:

-  - Uses the `ClickNumber.clickNumber` custom keyword to input given numbers on the react calculator.
+  - Uses the `ClickNumber.clickNumber` keyword to input given numbers on the react calculator.
-  - Click the minus(-) and equal(=) button on the calculator.
+  - Click the minus (-) and equal (=) button on the calculator.

 - The `Then` step calls the test case **Check result**.
-This test case verifies whether the result appeared on the calculator matches with the result stated in the feature file.
+This test case verifies whether the result on the calculator matches the result stated in the feature file.

-The test case executes two listed scenerios in the feature file.
+The test case executes two listed scenarios in the feature file.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/BDD-sample-prj/KS-BDD-Verify-minus.gif" width="100%" alt="The Verify minus test cases">